Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Servarayan Hills

-It is located near Salem City and its height ranges from 1200 to 1620 metres.
+It is located near Salem City, and its height ranges from 1200 to 1620 metres.
 It gets its name from a local deity known as Servarayan.
-The highest peak Solaikaradu in the southern part of Eastern Ghats is located in this range.
+The highest peak, Solaikaradu, in the southern part ofthe Eastern Ghats is located in this range.

 Its height is 1620 metres.
 The hill station named Yercaud is located on this range.
-Yercaud is also known as Poor man Ooty.
+Yercaud is also known as Poor Man’s Ooty.
 Servarayan temple is its highest point (1623 metres).

 Kolli Hills

 This mountain range runs almost parallel to the east coast of South India.
-Important Pilgrim Centre in this range is Arpaleeswarar temple.
+An important Pilgrim Centre in this range is the Arpaleeswarar temple.

 Pachaimalai